-Here’s what the patchwork poem type is:
+Here’s what the Patchwork poetry form is:

 A patchwork poem is a form of found poetry made of lines taken from different sources, and when assembled together they create an entirely new poem.